robertbradl/pycosystem/README.md

 Pycosystem is a basic ecosystem simulation using PyGame.
 First and foremost, I wrote this programm as an exercise for myself, but also as an exam assignment for a class I am taking at university.

 While not nearly as advanced or realistic as a full ecosystem, this program aims to examine the basics of genom inheritance and behavior.
+It is run from it's corresponding file (pycosys.py) and requires no additional parameters.

 The simulation consists of three different types of animals: omnivores (represented in gray), carnivores (represented in black) and herbivores (represented in white).
-The program is run from it's corresponding file, which just consists of a basic PyGame run-loop.

 When the simulation is started it will create an instance of the world class, which handles all animal instances as well as drawing and updating all sprites.